Dafna: 1997 helicopter disaster

 On 4 February 1997, at approximately 19:00, two "Yasur" Sikorsky CH 53 helicopters carrying 73 soldiers and loaded with ammunition collided in mid-air over She'ar Yashuv.
 One of the helicopters smashed into an open field near the cemetery of Dafna.
 It is believed that this accident increased the pressure on the IDF to withdraw its forces from Lebanon, finally done in May 2000.

+Today a monument next to the cemetery of Dafna commemorates the 73 fallen soldiers.
+The monument consists of 73 obelisks and a running stream of water that leads, via a path of glass and stone to a huge tree whose leaves symbolize the names of those killed in the disaster.
+It is visited by many Israelis throughout the year.

 2023 Israel–Gaza war

 During the Gaza war, northern Israeli border communities, including Dafna, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.
 On July 21, 2024, a Hezbollah rocket attack damaged a school, but there were no casualties.